IceOnFire/nomz/README.md

 Moreover, the atomic price of a single good (which we call value) is transparent and determined by many factors:

-- The minimum value, which is the cost of production
 - The mean value perceived by the users for a good type, following the principle of "wisdom of the crowd"
+- The minimum value of the producer's good, which corresponds to the cost of production.
+Of course, if the price chain is not defined the producer can put a simple number, which can be updated lately
 - The value perceived by the producer for her/his particular good item (which will be slightly higher than the minumum, if the produces thinks that the mean value is way too low)
 - The final value of the item, altered by its rating